 The information society and its consequences: lessons from the past.

-Duquenoy, Penny, Holvast, Jan and Whitehouse, Diane (2005) The information society and its consequences: lessons from the past.
+Duquenoy, Penny and Holvast, Jan and Whitehouse, Diane (2005) The information society and its consequences: lessons from the past.
 In: Perspectives and policies on ICT in society: an IFIP TC9 (computers and society) handbook.
 Berleur, Jacques and Avgerou, Chrisanthi, eds.
 International Federation for Information Processing.
 (179).
 Springer, New York.
 ISBN 9780387255873

 Without doubt the year 1976 was an important year for the discussion on Computers and Society.
 In that year Joseph Weizenbaum’s Computer Power and Human Reason was published and IFIP’s TC 9 on Computers and Society was founded.
 In this contribution we want to give a short overview of the history since then and answer the question “what lessons can be learned from the past twenty-five years?”
 Following a review of the vigorous debate on the development of computers in society that has taken place during that period, four main questions are raised:

 |Item Type:||Book Section|

-|Deposited On:||27 Apr 2009 11:57|
+|Date Deposited:||27 Apr 2009 11:57|

 Actions (login required)